Scam Victim Psychological Trauma And Weight Gain – 2024

 The persistent elevation of stress hormones disrupts various bodily systems, resulting in a host of physical symptoms and conditions.
 These can range from cardiovascular problems, such as hypertension and heart disease, to metabolic disturbances, including insulin resistance and obesity.
 Furthermore, the immune system can be compromised, making individuals more susceptible to infections and chronic inflammatory diseases.

 Gastrointestinal issues, such as irritable bowel syndrome (IBS), are also commonly reported by those with a history of trauma, highlighting the profound connection between the brain and the digestive system.
-Musculoskeletal problems, including chronic pain and fibromyalgia, often accompany the emotional pain of trauma, further illustrating the Read More …
+Musculoskeletal problems, including chronic pain and fibromyalgia, often accompany Read More …